Heptalysis Whitepaper

 the product/service?

-Are all needed supply identified?
+Are all needed supplies identified?
 Who will be the major source

 of supply?
 Who will be the backup suppliers?
 How much time will